ndf-zz/bleuart/README.md

 ## Known Issues/Limitations

+   - Secure boot V1 is used only as a fancy CRC for OTA updates.
+     Todo: Move to V2.
+   - Re-flashable bootloader needs to be booted once and then re-flashed to correct the re-flashable stage 2 digest.
+Todo: Move to V2 and or one-time flash.
-   - LE security is circumvented by use of fixed pairing pin.
+   - LE security is circumvented through use of fixed pairing pin.
 Todo: OOB.
    - Private addrs do not yet work as expected.
 Todo: Investigate implementation of RPA 0x2ac9.
    - RS232 line driver/receiver is always on, even when device cannot receive data due to light sleep.
 Todo: Use GPIO to switch power to line driver.
-   - Nimble stack occasionally flakes out, suspect crystal/timer or memory issue.
    - Test pads GPIO13/15 are inaccessible and floating.
 Todo:
      Add pull-ups and relocate pads with nearby ground pad for factory reset option.